vikingdata/articles/databases/mysql/MYSQL_explain.md

       * "Using filesort" means sorting the the results does not fit in memory and disk is used.
 This usually makes horrible performance.
 Solution: increase sort_buffer_size
       * "Using temporary" means the size of temporary tables used for grouping does not fit in memory and disk needs to be used.
-This hurt performance.
+This hurts performance.
 Solution: increase tmp_table_size and max_heap_table_size.
 NOTE: Different versions of MySQL use different variables for internal temporary tables.
 Check with your version of MySQL.
       * If you see "temporary; Using filesort", it means both are used, which is the worst in terms of performance.
    * Everyone forgets about joins and derived tables.
       * For joins, The field used for the join should be used first for the joined table before other conditions using that table.